Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Lincoln's PatentOn May 22, 1849, Abraham Lincoln received Patent No. 6469 for a device to lift boats over shoals, an invention which was never manufactured.
 However, it eventually made him the only U.S. president to hold a patent.
-Shown here is his scale model at the Smithsonian Institution in Washington, D.C.
+Shown here is a replica of his scale model at the Smithsonian Institution in Washington, D.C.

 Lincoln's Love of Inventions

 Lincoln displayed a lifelong fascination with mechanical things.
 William H. Herndon, his last law partner, attributed this to his father, saying, "he evinced a decided bent toward machinery or mechanical appliances, a trait he doubtless inherited from his father who was himself something of a mechanic and therefore skilled in the use of tools."

 Henry Whitney, another lawyer friend of Lincoln's, recalled "While we were traveling in ante-railway days, on the circuit, and would stop at a farm-house for dinner, Lincoln would improve the leisure in hunting up some farming implement, machine or tool, and he would carefully examine it all over, first generally and then critically;"